KaleabZerihun/Hexagonal_Task_Manager/README.md

 The app allows users to create, view, update, complete, and delete tasks.
 It also includes logic for handling overdue tasks, so users can easily see which tasks need attention.

-We built this project to better understand how software architecture can make an application easier to maintain, test, and expand.
+I built this project to better understand how software architecture can make an application easier to maintain, test, and expand.
 Instead of putting all the logic directly inside Django views or models, the project separates responsibilities into different layers.
 This makes the app more flexible because the core task logic can work independently from Django or the database.

 ## Features